 Elsewhere in the edition, we take up the theme of dilapidations, with Paul Spaven reporting on the RICS Dilapidations Forum Conference, Jon Rowling clarifying the meaning of supersession and Vivien King looking at RICS’ dilapidations disputes resolution scheme.

-As always, I welcome your thoughts and ideas about the sector and the journal itself, so please do get in touch with me.
+As always, I welcome your thoughts and ideas about the sector and the journal itself, so please do get in touch.